Jasmine Tea Benefits and How to Make It - Dr. Axe

 • subtle

 Green tea itself can sometimes be bitter depending on how it’s made, so jasmine tea might have a bit of bitterness, too.
-However, jasmine flowers themselves are said to have a naturally relaxing and soft scent, which some researchers suggests can help to support a positive mood and provide stress relief.
+However, jasmine flowers themselves are said to have a naturally relaxing and soft scent, which some researchers suggest can help support a positive mood and provide stress relief.

 Types/Varieties